 I entered in through these rusty gates and immediately noticed the plain grey looking brick walls, ahead of me to the right I saw a sierra with beautiful mountains, and to the left a thing that looked like a house and another smaller structure that they called a school.

 This was a day that I realized how privileged I am to live in a country such as America.
 We had brought big bags of fruits, apples being one of them.
 Some of the girls from the group set besides the children talking to them getting to know them while sharing food and eating with them.
-Others were standing watching, and distributing the foods.
+Others were standing watching.
 I remember as if it was today, the time the children were given the apples.
-I was besides this little boy.
+I was next to this little boy.

 His close were worn out and he had some dirt on his face from playing outside, and he kept hitting the apple on the table as if it was a toy.
 As I have seen, it’s common for children to play with their food, so I thought that was what he was doing, simply playing.